1

 Current US military budget: $999B.
 After 1% reduction: $989B.
 The Pentagon loses this much in accounting errors quarterly.

-Since every nation reduces by 1%, relative military balance stays identical.
-It’s like everyone agreeing to dial down the volume simultaneously.
+Since every nation reduces by 1%, relative military balance remains largely proportional.
+It’s similar to everyone agreeing to dial down the volume simultaneously.
 Your enemies have 1% fewer weapons pointed at you, which, even by strict military logic, counts as “better.”

 Think of it as upgrading your security system.
 The greatest threats today aren’t tanks rolling over borders; they’re microscopic things rolling through airports.
-A pandemic can kill more people than our entire nuclear arsenal (all 13,000 warheads) without firing a shot or violating any airspace treaties.
+COVID-19 killed more Americans than World War I, World War II, the Korean War, the Vietnam War, and the Iraq and Afghanistan wars combined.
+It did this without violating any airspace treaties or triggering any defense systems.

-Also, strong nations don’t get invaded.
+Also, strong nations are rarely invaded.
 And what makes a nation strong?
 Healthy, productive people.
 A country drowning in preventable disease is weak, broke, and cranky.
-Broke, cranky countries start wars.
-Curing disease is preventative defense.
+Broke, cranky countries often start wars.
+Curing disease functions as preventative defense.

 Finally, consider soft power.
 You can spend a trillion dollars on “hard power” to make other countries fear you.
 Or you can spend a fraction of that curing their citizens’ diseases and have them love you.
 Who has more real power: the world’s scary policeman, or the world’s beloved doctor?